nwtime/ntpwww/content/en/archives/drivers/driver26.md

 This driver will probably work with the 58503B and 59551A if they are setup appropriately.

-To use an HP Z3801A, specify <tt>mode 1</tt> on the server config line to setup the right line paramters.
+To use an HP Z3801A, specify <tt>mode 1</tt> on the server config line to setup the right line parameters.

 The timekeeping portion of HP's business was sold to Symmetricom which was later acquired by [Microchip](https://www.microsemi.com/product-directory/3425-timing-synchronization).